-Meanwhile, positive habits are vital for sustained progress towards long-term goals, but they can be difficult to form, and the best practices for permanently instilling them remain a matter of guesswork for most people.
+Shortcomings of the human mind inflict significant costs on just about every individual, organization, and government.
+For example, cognitive biases harm our ability to make helpful, rational decisions about the things we care about, while positive habits are vital for sustained progress towards long-term goals, but they can be difficult to form, and the best practices for creating them remain a matter of guesswork for most people.

-Scientists have developed effective tactics for countering many of the problems identified by this research, but very few of us have integrated these insights and techniques into our personal and professional lives in a consistent way.
+Scientists in fields like psychology, neuroscience, and economics have developed effective tactics for countering many of these problems, but very few of us have integrated these insights and techniques into our personal and professional lives in a consistent way.

 Our aim is to help you benefit from these insights, by building engaging, interactive tools that help you understand yourself more deeply, identify your biases, form new positive habits, and make better decisions.